01 of 03

 Because of their simplicity, these patterns will be quick to stitch, which is helpful when the holidays come close.
 They are very suitable for embroidering on paper to make cards and tags and they would also make perfect ornaments.

 You might even use them to help a child learn how to embroider for the first time or to create a modern embroidered quilt.Continue to 2 of 3 below.

 Geometric Christmas Patterns

 These simple geometric designs are perfect for embroidering on wood.
-If you do that, be sure to follow the embroidering on wood guide when transferring the patterns.
-The embroidered wood can become an instant ornament!
+If you do that, be sure to follow the embroidering on a wood guide when transferring the patterns.
+The embroidered wood can become an instant ornament.

 Please Note: These patterns are copyrighted © by Mollie Johanson.
 The patterns are free for your own personal use and creating finished embroidery available for sale in small quantities, but please do not redistribute this pattern in any way.Continue to 3 of 3 below.

 When embroidering these designs, choose whatever colors suit your taste.
 Color suggestions are shown only to help define the different areas of the motifs.
 You can use very traditional colors or something much more modern.

 And although some of these have multiple colors shown on one design, you could stitch each one in all one color and still see the different parts of the motif.